godotengine/godot-docs/tutorials/threads/using_multiple_threads.rst

 Semaphores
 -----------

 Sometimes you want your thread to work *"On Demand"*.
-In other words, tell it when to work and let it suspend when it doesn't.
+In other words, tell it when to work and let it suspend when it isn't doing anything.
-For this *:ref`Semaphores<class_Semaphore>`* are used.
-The function *wait()* is used in the thread to suspend it until some data arrives.
+For this *:ref:`Semaphores<class_Semaphore>`* are used.
+The function :ref:`Semaphore.wait()<class_Semaphore_method_wait>` is used in the thread to suspend it until some data arrives.

-The main thread, instead, uses *post()* to signal that data is ready:
+The main thread, instead, uses :ref:`Semaphore.post()<class_Semaphore_method_post>` to signal that data is ready to be processed:

 .. tabs::
  .. code-tab:: gdscript GDScript